Quality of Service (QoS)

 Token Incentivization Distribution

-The QoS scores of a node at a certain time are calculated using the node data (mostly task execution related) collected in a time window.
+The QoS score of a node at a certain time is calculated using the node data (mostly task execution related) collected in a time window.
 The size of the time windows vary among different use cases.

 According to the Consensus Protocol, the nodes could perform the Timeout Attack to earn tokens for free.
 The solution is to limit the percentage rate by increasing the timeout period and the staking amount.